mario-gellrich-zhaw/scientific_programming_workshop/README.md

 ```

 - Frontend: Verify templates/ and static/ files for completeness.
+- You may add additional .html - files showing a) the data and b) example questions.
 - Dependencies: Ensure requirements.txt includes all necessary libraries.

 **Outcome:** Clear understanding of what’s available and what needs to be added.